indigo-dc/orchent/README.md

 ## Usage
 orchent helps you as much as possible:
 ```
-$ orchent --help
 usage: orchent [<flags>] <command> [<args> ...]

 The orchestrator client.
-Please store your access token in the 'ORCHENT_TOKEN'
+Please store your access token in the 'ORCHENT_TOKEN' environment
-environment variable: 'export ORCHENT_TOKEN=<your access token>'.
-If you need to
+variable: 'export ORCHENT_TOKEN=<your access token>'.
+If you need to specify the file
-specify the file containing the trusted root CAs use the 'ORCHENT_CAFILE'
+containing the trusted root CAs use the 'ORCHENT_CAFILE' environment variable:
-environment variable: 'export ORCHENT_CAFILE=<path to file containing trusted
+'export ORCHENT_CAFILE=<path to file containing trusted CAs>'.
-CAs>'.

 Flags:
-      --help     Show context-sensitive help (also try --help-long and
+      --help     Show context-sensitive help (also try --help-long and --help-man).
-                 --help-man).
       --version  Show application version.
   -u, --url=URL  the base url of the orchestrator rest interface.
-Alternative
+Alternative the environment
-                 the environment variable 'ORCHENT_URL' can be used: 'export
+                 variable 'ORCHENT_URL' can be used: 'export ORCHENT_URL=<the_url>'
-                 ORCHENT_URL=<the_url>'

 Commands:
   help [<command>...]
     Show help.

-  depls
+  depls [<createdBy>]
-    list all deployments
+    list deployments

   depshow <uuid>
     show a specific deployment